 If you're interested in buying a home, cost considerations shift to things like home values along with supply and demand.
 Market competition and current interest rates will affect how much home you can afford and your mortgage payment.

 One of the biggest benefits of building is the ability to customize.
 From building with eco-friendly materials to making the home accessible for family members who may have disabilities, you can truly make the home your own.

 On the other hand, customizations can add to a home's price tag.
 Don't forget to budget for features that may go beyond the home, such as landscaping or putting up a fence.
 Plus, building a home will typically take longer than is needed to move into an existing property.

 Buying benefits and drawbacks

-Or you might go with a home that fits most of your needs but requires a little TLC.
-(Think: updating the kitchen counters or giving the landscaping a boost.)
-It could also be a house with some wear and tear that needs a few repairs.
+Purchasing an existing home comes with lots of options and flexibility.
+First, you can go with a move-in ready property.
+Or, you might go with a home that fits most of your needs but requires a little TLC.
+(For instance, updating the kitchen counters or giving the backyard a boost.)
+Finally, you could buy a home that needs some serious work — a.k.a. a fixer-upper.

-To build or not to build?
+To build or buy?

 At the end of the day, you want to love your space — and however you get there will depend on your budget, personal taste and preferences.
 To make your decision wisely, it's important to consider all aspects of both buying and building.